-The company started out in Cleckheaton, Yorkshire, as Phelon and Moore, derived from the names of the founders, Joah Carver Phelon and Richard Moore, who became partners in 1903.
+The company was established in Cleckheaton, Yorkshire, as Phelon and Moore, the name derived from those of the founders, Joah Carver Phelon and Richard Moore, who became partners in 1903.

 Forecast and Guide to Olympia 1921